 Ladies, we often lose out in the running shorts pocket game, but we do have one option the guys don’t for carrying our phones while running: sports bra pockets!
-Obviously bra fit is a personal thing and these may not work for everyone, but the Nike Swoosh Pocket Bra is a creative solution.
-This more affordable option places the pocket in the back which may work better for some women.
+Obviously bra fit is a personal thing and this may not work for everyone, but this affordable pocket sports bra includes a back pocket for a smartphone and gets surprisingly good reviews.
+Might be worth a try!

 Pros of sports bra pockets for carrying a phone:

 - Convenient location for using wired earbuds

 - Phone can get sweaty (use a plastic ziplock)

 - Can be difficult and/or awkward to get the phone in and out of the pocket